 HISTORY OF THE FARM

-In 1957 the Wilkens Family moved to Woodstock and started growing corn and soybeans.
-They did this successfully for 34 years.
-In 1989, James and Sue Hong purchased the land from the Wilkens family and their first apple trees were planted soon after.
+All Seasons Orchard is a family run and operated apple orchard and pumpkin farm located in Woodstock, IL.
+We got our start thirty years ago when Jim and Sue Hong planted their first apple trees.
 Unfortunately, these trees did not fare well so James decided to attend Kellogg Apple School at Michigan State University.
 Equipped with more knowledge, in 1993, the Hongs planted 3,000 apple trees and 4,000 more the following year.
 Their perseverance paid off as these trees flourished and created the foundation for the more than 15,000 apple tree orchard that you see now.

 WORKING WITH NATURE AT ALL SEASONS ORCHARD